 How Do You Measure Internal Communication?

-We’ve identified 11 key performance indicators (KPIs) that can help internal communication professionals measure and quantify the value of their work.
-We further broke those communication measures and methods down into three distinct categories: Reach, Engagement, and Outcomes.
+For those who’ve ever wondered how to measure internal communication effectiveness, we’ve identified 11 key performance indicators (KPIs) that can help internal communication professionals measure and quantify the value of their work.
+The internal communication KPI examples can be broken down into a few categories: reach, engagement, and outcomes.